GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - [x] Add SMAPI console logging to check for bugs and game state changes

 ### v0.2 - More Growth Mechanics
+- [x] Configuration file to adjust mechanics
+- [ ] Update code allowing for adjustment of soil variables.
 - [ ] Logic to adjust crop quality yields based on its overall health during growth.
 - [ ] Define logic for the creation of customized objects that undo soil depletion.
 - [ ] Custom player tool to measure soil and crop health.